On this page

 - community paediatrician

-Children and Family Health Devon outline a process that you can follow, starting with ways to check your child’s development and ideas you can try at home to help with difficulties your child might be having.
+The Speech and Language Therapy Team at Children and Family Health Devon outlines a process that you can follow, starting with ways to check your child’s development and ideas you can try at home to help with difficulties your child might be having.

 Please note that these resources are intended to be used as guides only and any concerns you have should be shared with one of the professionals listed above.